So many ways to take a life.

 - Alpha Bitch: Macy and Danielle, though Danielle does genuinely care about her sister Laurie.

 - Anachronic Order: The opening scene is, chronologically, the very last event in the film.
 After this scene, it tells three stories that are more or less set simultaneously, before backing up to the beginning with another story, set during a time skip.
 It ends just before the opening scene.

 - Angry Guard Dog: Mr. Kreeg's pit bull, Spite.

-- Asshole Victim: Almost every victim besides Emma, who wasn't an asshole—she just didn't like Halloween.
-Charlie is probably the most standard example, though.
+- Almost everyone who gets killed in this film was asking for their death besides Emma, who wasn't an asshole—she just didn't like Halloween.
+Charlie is probably the most standard example, though, since he was smashing pumpkins and stealing candy before he got killed by Principal Wilkins..

 - Bait-and-Switch: Many.
 Best used for a humorous effect in the opening when a woman sees a masked man dressed like Michael Myers across the street just standing there watching, and it turns out just to be a guy waiting for his ride.

 - Beware the Nice Ones: Remember to always be nice to your friends or else they'll leave you to die.

 - Bitch in Sheep's Clothing: Macy.
 She pretends to befriend Rhonda, only to play a cruel prank on her.
 Although there are more literal examples elsewhere...

 - Blind Without 'Em: Rhonda can't see well without her glasses.

-- Braces of Orthodontic Overkill: Sara, one of the four trick-or-treaters.
+- Braces of Orthodontic Overkill: Sara, one of the four trick-or-treaters, has braces that look ridiculous.

 - Call-Forward: When the clock rewinds to Mr. Kreeg's misadventure, one of the trick-or-treaters is wearing the same costume as the boy Wilkins beats to death with a shovel near the start of the movie.

-- Cheerful Child: "Let's carve a scaaaary pumpkin this time, Daddy!"
+- Cheerful Child: Principal Wilkins' son is very happy.
+"Let's carve a scaaaary pumpkin this time, Daddy!"